eacandelas/eacandelas.github.io/_posts/2020-2-3-LibrariesToASF4.md

 The copied files were arranged on ASF3 fashion, so when imported some include paths will not be correct.
 The way I fixed this is to run `make` on the gcc file and wait for the errors raised at compile, some of them will show that the file is unknown.
 So go there and fix those paths.

+**Caution, only modify the includes starting with "MQTT".**

+Files to modify:

+    * pahomqtt/MQTTClient/MQTT_Client.h
+    * pahomqtt/MQTTClient/Wrapper/mqtt.h

+![includes_fix][includes_fix_img]20200203-includesFix.

+On the mqtt.h file I had to add the <stdbool.h> since it is not include on the base example and is required for that file to work.

+At this point compiling the code must complete correctly.

+## Integrate the library application code to the new application.

 [Original_img]:/images/20200203-original-folders.png
 [PahoFolder_img]:/images/20200203-paho-create.png